It’s hard! How do you decide exactly what needs to be done to complete your creative project?

 Or which part to do first?

-This simple Project Planning Checklist will help you quickly decide exactly what needs to be done and in what order.
+Using this Project Planning Checklist you can quickly decide exactly what you need to do.
+And in what order.

 Brainstorm your How: Determine Your Project Activities and Order